-The GGSC was established in 1968 to provide residential services to a specific segment within a designated area in Greenville County.
+The GGSD was established in 1968 to provide residential services to a specific segment within a designated area in Greenville County.
 Its original purpose was to serve a focused residential need within the district.

 In the past five years, the district has expanded both its services and geographic area beyond the scope outlined in its charter.
 This expansion has included competition with the private sector, using taxpayer dollars to fund these efforts.